 Rain and harsh weather isn’t ideal for certain type of travels.
 Are you going to the beach or are you looking to have a foodie experience where you’ll be mainly in restaurants and indoors?

-Depending on your type of travel and when you want to go, researching high and low season is a great call when planning an international trip.
+Depending on your travel theme and when you want to go, researching high and low season is a great call when planning an international trip.
 You can plan your itinerary accordingly which helps alleviate stress for some.

 There are reasons why high seasons are high and low seasons are low.
 Try to investigate what those reasons are and how it would effect you depending on your destination.

-Planning an international trip around high vs low season will help identify when is the best time you should go depending on what you will be doing.
+Planning around high vs low season will help identify when is the best time you should go depending on what you will be doing.

 Though a lot of countries are totally ok to travel to, when planning an international trip, you should know if any location imposes health or safety risks.